garamond13/alt-scale/README.md

 ## Settings
 ### Kernel filter (K)
-Which kernel filter function to use for calculation of the kernel weights.
+Which kernel filter function to use for calculation of kernel weights.

 ### Kernel radius (R)
 Kernel radius determines the kernel size, which is (2 * kernel radius) when upscaling or (2 * kernel radius * downscale ratio * antialiasing amount) when downscaling.